-Completion of Music Supervision, or equivalent knowledge and experience is required.
+Completion of Music Supervision 1, or equivalent knowledge and experience is required.
 Completion of Music Business 101, Music Publishing 101, Music Licensing, Copyright Law, and Songwriting for Film and TV is recommended.

-- Music Supervision: The Complete Guide to Selecting Music for Movies, TV, Games, & New Media (2nd Edition) by Ramsay Adams, David Hnatiuk, David Weiss, Schirmer Trade Books
+- Music Supervision: The Complete Guide to Selecting Music for Movies, TV, Games, & New Media (2nd Edition) by Ramsay Adams, David Hnatiuk and David Weiss (Schirmer Trade Books, 2017)

-- Getting to Yes: Negotiating Agreement Without Giving In by Roger Fisher and William L. Ury, Penguin Books
+- Getting to Yes: Negotiating Agreement Without Giving In by Roger Fisher and William L. Ury (Penguin Books, 2011)

-- A program to capture in-browser audio.
-Chrome Audio Capture (free) extension recommended.
+- A program to capture in-browser audio, such as the Chrome Audio Capture extension (free)

 General Course Requirements